What we do

 - Society of Publishers in Asia (SOPA) Awards Our film "Why this Indonesian fisherman risked it all", by Florian Kunert, wins an award for Excellence in Video Reporting and our feature "Myanmar says Rohingya rape and abuse allegations “made-up”, despite mounting evidence", by Jared Ferrie, wins an honourable mention for Excellence in Human Rights Reporting at the SOPA Awards.

 - One World Media Awards Our film “Who in the world is Millie Wonder?”, by Miranda Grant, is shortlisted for the One World Media Women’s Rights in Africa Award.

-- Carleton University's most inspiring alumni Our Director Heba Aly is recognised as one of the seventy-five most inspiring alumni of her alma mater’s Faculty of Public Affairs, in honour of Carleton University's 75th anniversary.
+- Carleton University's most inspiring alumni CEO Heba Aly was recognised as one of the seventy-five most inspiring alumni of her alma mater’s Faculty of Public Affairs, in honour of Carleton University's 75th anniversary.

 - University of Notre Dame’s Kroc Institute for International Peace Studies Our Editor-at-Large Obi Anyadike is awarded the 2017 Distinguished Alumni Award from his alma mater.